 Of course, you are.

-There have been several instances when college students have written to us asking us to help them start their argumentative essay.
+Several times, college students have written to us asking us to help them start their argumentative essays.

-The toughest part of writing an essay is starting it.
+The most challenging part of writing an essay is starting it.
 Won’t you agree?
 When you get the introduction right, you’re more confident about writing the rest of the essay.

-There’s a lot riding on introductions.
-After all, it’s the first thing people read and it gives an indication of what the rest of your essay is going to be like.
+A lot is riding on introductions.
+After all, it’s the first thing people read, and it gives an indication of what the rest of your essay is going to be like.

-So, to make this task slightly easier, we’ve put together critical do’s and don’ts that you must keep in mind while writing an introduction for an argumentative essay.
+So, to make this task slightly more manageable, we’ve put together critical do’s and don’ts that you must keep in mind while writing an introduction for an argumentative essay.